laboratory-for-translational-medicine/SlicerCineTrack/README.md

 ## Using the Preview Release of SlicerCineTrack for Development

-1) Navigate to the desired location and clone this repository using
+1) Navigate to the desired location and clone this repository using:
    ```
    git clone https://github.com/laboratory-for-translational-medicine/SlicerCineTrack.git
    ```
-   Ensure that the branch is set to the 'dev' branch, as it contains the latest changes.
+   Ensure that the branch is set to the `dev` branch, as it contains the latest changes.

 2) To access the module within your 3D Slicer installation you must first make the module available to 3D Slicer.
 Open 3D Slicer and click:

    `Edit` -> `Application Settings` -> `Modules`

-   Now add the path to the `Track` folder within th   e `Additional module paths` selection box
+   Now add the path to the `Track` folder within the `Additional module paths` selection box

 * Hint: Click on the `>>` button to show the `Add` button
 * Ensure to add the path to `SlicerCineTrack/Track`